golang/tools/gopls/doc/features/transformation.md

-When the selection is a string literal, gopls offers a code action to convert the string between raw form (`` `abc` ``) and interpreted form (`"abc"`):
+When the selection is a string literal, gopls offers a code action to convert the string between raw form (`` `abc` ``) and interpreted form (`"abc"`) where this is possible:

 ![Convert to interpreted](../assets/convert-string-interpreted.png)
 ![Convert to raw](../assets/convert-string-raw.png)

-Apply the code action a second time to revert back to the original form.
+Applying the code action a second time reverts back to the original form.

 ### Invert 'if' condition